 A suspended judge may not participate in the Exemplar Program by submitting recognitions.
 Recognitions submitted by a suspended judge while suspended will not be published and will not have mailings associated with them.
-Recognitions of a suspended judge or submitted while that judge is suspended and recognitions submitted prior to the suspension may proceed with mailings at the discretion of Wizards of the Coast.
+Recognitions of a suspended judge or submitted while that judge is suspended and recognitions submitted prior to the suspension may proceed with mailings at the discretion of the Exemplar Project.